The Global History Initiative

 History faculty at Queen’s serve as editors for a number of academic journals and book series.
 At present, the Department is home to the Journal of British Studies, a leading History journal that focuses on Britain and the British World.
-Published by Cambridge University Press, the Journal of British Studies is edited by Jeffrey Collins and Sandra den Otter and will be hosted at Queen’s for the duration of their tenure as editors, from 2017-2022.
-In addition, Rosanne Currarino currently serves as co-editor of the Journal of the Gilded Age and Progressive Era; Richard Greenfield is co-editor of the Dumbarton Oaks Medieval Library Greek Series for Harvard University Press; Donald Akenson, who served as senior editor at Queen’s-McGill Press for thirty years, currently serves as editor of the McGill-Queen's Studies in the History of Religion; and Jamey Carson is the editor of the Queen’s Quarterly.
+Published by Cambridge University Press, the Journal of British Studies is edited by Jeffrey Collins and Sandra den Otter and will be hosted at Queen’s for the duration of their tenure as editors, from 2017-2023.

 Our faculty and students are actively engaged in a wide array of interdisciplinary networks at Queen’s.
 Many were founded or co-founded by members of our Department, and they provide an important forum for faculty and students to share their work and to engage with the research of scholars in other Departments and Universities.

-The Medieval Seminar, organized by faculty in English and History, provides a forum for interdisciplinary intellectual exchange among scholars of medieval literature, history, art, philosophy and culture.
+Queen's Medieval Studies features the Medieval Seminar Series, organized by faculty in English and History, which provides a forum for interdisciplinary intellectual exchange among scholars of medieval literature, history, art, philosophy and culture.

 MSGP is an interdisciplinary initiative dedicated to connecting the cosmopolitan and pluralist legacy of Islamic communities past with contemporary experiences of Muslims in multicultural societies and across transnational diasporas.
 Our initiative embraces the study of Muslim cultures that span the globe.